MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_mtable.rst

 **select**
 	 A *callable* interpreted as the selector itself, which allows to build any kind of predicate or to complete the restrictions already built above.

 All these attributes are used in the aforementioned order to incrementally build predicates that are combined with logical conjunctions, i.e. :literal:`and`'ed, to give the final predicate used by the :literal:`:foreach` method.
 If only one of these attributes is needed, it is possible to pass it directly in :literal:`sel`, not as an attribute in a *set*, and its type will be used to determine the kind of predicate to build.
-For example, :literal:`tbl:foreach(act, "\POW MB")` is equivalent to :literal:`tbl:foreach{action=act, pattern="\POW MB"}`.
+For example, :literal:`tbl:foreach(act, "^ MB")` is equivalent to :literal:`tbl:foreach{action=act, pattern="^ MB"}`.

 Indexes, names and counts
 -------------------------